dato/lesswrong-bundle/index.md

 For this reason (rich annotations), I very much prefer PDF for my non-fiction books.

+Also, I wanted to see what [Prince XML](http://princexml.com) could and could not do.

 <div id="author">
   — <a href="mailto:dato@net.com.org.es">Dato</a>
 </div>